Webdz-Co/escpod-hylia/src/index.md

 ---
 layout: home
-title: Serve Others, Be Yourself, Have Fun
+title: Serve Others + Be Yourself + Have Fun
 postsHeading: Latest posts
 archiveButtonText: See all posts
 socialImage: ''